alainivars/drf-microservice/docs/index.rst

     - generate the documentation with Swagger-Coreapi,
     - test it with Tox,
     - package it Docker,
-    - deploy it (TODO with) Terraform or Ansible
+    - deploy it (docker-compose), for Terraform or Ansible have a look at https://github.com/alainivars/utils2devops

 Something disturb you in the code?
 Don't hesitate to open an issue and contribute.